-Prof. Andrew Ratner, Chair • Department Office: NA 6/207B • Tel: 212-650-5323
+Professor Amita Gupta, Chair • Department Office: NA 6/207B • Tel: 212-650-7897

-The Department of Curriculum and Instruction offers graduate programs leading to New York State initial and/or professional certification in art education, childhood education, early childhood education, educational theatre, English education, mathematics education, science education, social studies education, and Spanish education.
+The Department of Teaching, Learning, and Culture offers graduate programs leading to New York State initial and/or professional certification in bilingual education, childhood education, early childhood education, literacy, theater education, and TESOL.

 Initial certification programs are available at the graduate level for students with a baccalaureate degree.
 Professional certification programs leading to a master's degree are available to students who possess initial certification.
-Students already holding a master's degree in a content-related area may enroll in an advanced certificate program.
+Students already holding a master's degree in a content-related area may enroll in an advanced certificate program in TESOL and theater education.

-Students who are not seeking New York State certification may enroll in non-certification programs in art education, childhood education, early childhood education, and theater education.
+Students who are not seeking New York State certification may enroll in non-certification programs in childhood education, early childhood education, TESOL, and theater education.